 The Company Lead Person shall utilise the information in the User Application to produce the relevant The Company TEC Exchange Rate Application, in accordance with Schedule 11 of the STC, for each of the Affected Parties.
 The Company Lead Person shall initially complete the appropriate Scheme Briefing Notes for each of the Affected Parties, with details from the User Application, the draft Application Programme dates, the Affected Parties, The Company Lead Person and a The Company scheme number.
 The Company Lead Person shall record on the Scheme Briefing Notes whether the Application Fee has been cleared or not.

-Within 3 Business Days of receipt of the User Application, The Company Lead Person shall send by email the relevant The Company TEC Exchange Rate Application and the appropriate Scheme Briefing Note to the Affected Parties’ Named Contact(s).
+Within 3 Business Days of receipt of the User Application, The Company Lead Person shall send via the Designated Information Exchange System the relevant The Company TEC Exchange Rate Application and the appropriate Scheme Briefing Note to the Affected Parties’ Named Contact(s).
 Such The Company TEC Exchange Rate Application will be sent regardless of whether the User Application is effective or not, so that the TO(s) are aware a User Application has been received.
 Should any Party decide to undertake any work on The Company TEC Exchange Rate Application before it is effective, then this will be at such Party’s own risk.

 A technically effective The Company TEC Exchange Rate Application is where all the necessary technical data has been provided.
 An effective The Company TEC Exchange Rate Application is one that is technically effective and The Company has informed the TO via the appropriate Scheme Briefing Notes that the Application Fee has been cleared.